The Tbilisi Outlet Village is an outlet centre being developed in Tbilisi, Georgia. Credit: Tbilisi Outlet Village.

 Location

-Tbilisi Outlet Village is 30 minutes away from the south-east of Tbilisi.
-It is being developed next to the new E60 motorway, which will link Georgia, Azerbaijan and Armenia.
+The Tbilisi Outlet Village is 30 minutes away from the south-east of Tbilisi.
+It is located next to the new E60 motorway, which links Georgia, Azerbaijan and Armenia.

 The retail shopping centre lies at a strategic location close to the Tbilisi international airport and five minutes from a new subway station that connects to Rustavi and Tbilisi.